We asked some of the comedians performing at Bath Comedy Festival to answer ten questions in 60 seconds.

 10. What's next for you after Bath Comedy Festival?

-Nick Doody is appearing in Arthur Smith's Comedy Kick-off cabaret at Bath Rugby Clubhouse on Sunday 31st March - click here for details
+Nick Doody is appearing at Bath Cricket Club on Sunday 5th April at 7pm - click here for details

 1. Describe your show in 3 words: